 Effervescent Rocket

-What you need: effervescent tablets, plastic box with a tight lid, water.
-Let's experience: fill the box in half with water.
-Put the tablet in there and quickly close the lid.
-Put the box lid on the table.
+What you will need:effervescent tablets, a plastic box with a tight lid, water.
+Let's do an experiment: fill the box halfway with water.
+Throw a tablet in there and quickly close the lid.
+Put the box with the lid on the table.
 Wait.
 BOOM!!!
 The lid opens, the jar flies away.
-Scientific explanation: when water and an effervescent tablet come together, a reaction occurs between sodium bicarbonate and citric acid.
-It turns out carbon dioxide - bubbles.
-There are so many of them that an overpressure occurs in the box, which breaks the lid and launches the “rocket”.
-Gas, escaping from the hole, pushes the box in the opposite direction.
+Scientific explanation: when water and an effervescent tablet combine, a reaction occurs between sodium bicarbonate and citric acid.
+Carbon dioxide is produced - bubbles.
+There are so many of them that excess pressure occurs in the box, which tears off the lid and launches a "rocket".
+The gas, escaping from the hole, pushes the box in the opposite direction.

 Ice water

-What you need: plastic (not glass!a bottle of sparkling water and freezer.
-Stake experience: put the bottle in the freezer.
-500 ml - about 2 hours.
-Remove the bottle from the freezer.
-Open and see how soda will freeze right in your hands.
-Scientific explanation: carbonated water freezes at -8, that is, at a lower temperature than ordinary water.
-This is because soda contains carbon dioxide and some salt.
+What you need: plastic (not glass!) a bottle of soda water and a freezer.
+Let's do an experiment: put the bottle in the freezer.
+500 ml - for about 2 hours.
+Take the bottle out of the freezer.
+Open it and watch how the soda starts to freeze right in your hands.
+Scientific explanation: soda water freezes at -8, that is, at a lower temperature than regular water.
+This is because soda contains carbon dioxide and a little salt.
 The moment you open the bottle, the gas comes out of the water, and the freezing point rises sharply.
-Therefore, ice is forming on the bottle right before your eyes.Scientific experiments at home with childrenPhoto: GettyImages
+That's why ice forms on the bottle right before your eyes.Scientific experiments at home with childrenPhoto: GettyImages

 Light curve